 Beyond the Cone: 10 Fun Ways to Eat Ice Cream

 On average, Americans consume more than 23 pounds of ice cream every year.
-Who says you have to eat it in a cone, or even in a bowl?
-In honor of National Ice Cream Month, which kicks off July 1, here are a few unconventional ways to hit your ice cream quota.
+And who says you have to eat it in a cone, or even in a bowl?
+Here are a few unconventional ways to hit your ice cream quota.

 These dessert tacos are as tasty as they are easy to make.
 First, sauté tortillas in butter; next, dredge them in a cinnamon-sugar mixture.
 Fold the tortillas in half and dip the top edges in melted chocolate; allow the chocolate to harden, then pack the taco with your favorite ice cream flavor, top with caramel, and pop in the freezer for 30 minutes.
 Finally, eat them!